ashpreetsinghanand/File-Organizer/README.md

 # 📁File Organizer

 This is file organizer made through node js.
+You can access these commands from any where of your devices

 There are some commands that you need to use for this project.

-Just simply type node main.js command(tree, organise, help)
+Just simply type peppy command(tree, organise, help)

 ## 1. tree
 This command will display your folder and file as tree structure.